By Elizabeth Greatrex

 Start2Stop interior, above

 Cosmo and his team understand this like no other centre.
 Providing individuals with long-term treatment amongst the backdrop of their own lives seems to be the way forward.
 Genuine support, no sugar coating and no earth to come crashing down to once treatment has finished.
 The results prove it, too.
-A research study carried out in 2015 concluded that 76.36% of clients successfully competed treatment, 79.7% of clients were at least one month abstinent on discharge, and 100% of clients reported they had remained abstinent six months’ post treatment.
+A research study carried out in 2015 concluded that 76.36% of clients successfully competed treatment, 79.7% of clients were at least one month abstinent on discharge.
 Results also showed a significant effect on depression, anxiety, physical health and overall quality of life.

 Ultimately, as AA Gill once said, everyone’s different addiction stories are “as unique as snowflakes”.
 Although people in more fortunate financial circumstances have proved to go on to develop a dependence on a particular substance, or engage in an unhealthy lifestyle, this illness can affect all socioeconomic groups, billionaires, beggars, and everything in-between.
 Whatever someone’s financial status, fighting addiction is the single hardest thing most people will ever experience in their lives.
 In every addict’s case, two things are certain, the road to recovery will always be rocky, and coughing up is inevitable.